verdi327/parallel_test_tutorial/README.md

 end
 ```

-Capybara gives us the method `visit` and all we do is pass it url.
+Capybara gives us the method `visit` and all we do is pass it a url.
 Now, we should be able to run `cucumber` and see the following:

 ```
 Using the default profile...